techie-joe/core-dev/README.md

 To change the template's layout:

-1. Copy [the default layout](https://github.com/techie-joe/dove/blob/master/_layouts/default.html) to your site's repository.<br />( _Pro-tip: click "raw" to make copying easier_ )
+1. Copy [the default layout](https://github.com/techie-joe/dove/blob/master/_layouts/default.html) from the template's repository into your site's repository using the exact same path and file-name : '/_layouts/default.html'.
 2. Customize the layout as you'd like.

 All [template layouts](https://github.com/techie-joe/dove/tree/master/_layouts) in the `_layouts` folder and [template components](https://github.com/techie-joe/dove/tree/master/_includes) in the `_includes` folder provide a good starting point of things you can customize.
-Create a mirror copy of the files you want to override in your site's repository.
+To override a file, create a mirror copy in your site's repository using the  exact same path and file-name.

 ### Google Analytics

-Google has released several iterations to their Google Analytics code over the years since this template was first created.
-If you would like to take advantage of the latest code, paste it into `_includes/google_analytics.html` in your Jekyll site.
+Paste the analytics code provided into `_includes/google_analytics.html` in your Jekyll site.

 ### Overriding GitHub-generated URLs